Options from $45 - $159

 Our favorite part about this project is telling the story behind the people who are making the parts.
 The Portland Press was designed by Bucket, but the components are made by a variety of people with different backgrounds.
 Some of the manufacturers who we’re working with include Custom Stamping & Manufacturing, Spooltown, Creekside Fiber Mill, Puddleduck Farm, B&L Wood Creations, Northwest Spring Manufacturing, Oregon Screw Machine Products, and Tualatin Valley Workshop.

-Includes a whole lot of gratitude from Bryan and Rob for showing your support.
 These felted wool cozies are 100% Oregon made.
 Thanks to Puddleduck Farm, Creekside Fiber Mill, and Spooltown for making this product a reality.
-Fits on all 12-oz regular-mouth quilted crystal jelly jars.
-Jars not included.
-Limited to the first 500 backers.
+Fits on all 12-oz regular-mouth quilted crystal jelly jars and comes with two jars to get you started.

 A french press for a 24-oz.
 Pint & Half Mason jar that’s made entirely in the state of Oregon, and looks nice on your counter top.
 Backed with a lifetime warranty.
 Includes press, one 24-oz.
 Pint & Half Mason jar and a custom size cozy to keep your coffee hot.

-Receive The Portland Press and two felted wool cup cozies.
+Receive The Portland Press and two felted wool cup cozies with jars.
 A french press for a 24-oz.
-Pint & Half Mason jar that's made entirely in the state of Oregon, and looks nice on your counter top.
+Pint & Half Mason jar that’s made entirely in the state of Oregon, and looks nice on your counter top.
 Backed with a lifetime warranty.
 Includes press, one 24-oz.
-Pint & Half Mason jar, a custom size cozy to keep your Portland Press hot and two felted wool cup cozies (12-oz. jars not included).
+Pint & Half Mason jar, a custom size cozy to keep your Portland Press hot and two felted wool cup cozies and 12-oz jars.

 Some of the metal components for the Portland Press have not gone through final design phase.
 This phase of the design process is cost-prohibitive without external funding due to the tooling that is required to produce the spring and the stamped sheet metal components.
 We have completed the prototype and proof of concept phases for all of the Portland Press components.
 We have also completed final design and prototype phases for the wool cozy and the wood lid.